-Sounds when the turn signal lever has been activated to signal a turn.
+Sounds when the turn signal lever has been activated to signal a turn and the vehicle is driven more than 0.8 km (1/2 mile).

 GAUGES

 Standard instrument cluster gauges

 Optional instrument cluster gauges

 Fuel gauge

 Displays approximately how much fuel is in the fuel tank (when the key is in the ON position).
 The fuel gauge may vary slightly when the vehicle is in motion.
 The ignition should be in the OFF position while the vehicle is being refueled.
 When the gauge first indicates empty, there is a small amount of reserve fuel in the tank.
 When refueling the vehicle from empty indication, the amount of fuel that can be added will be less than the advertised capacity due to the reserve fuel.